www-py/wwwpy/src/wwwpy/common/designer/abstraction.md

 ## Editing needs on an Element
 ### Affects both python and html:
 - add
-- rename
+- rename (available when an element is selected)
-- remove
+- remove (available when an element is selected)

-### Affects only the html
+### Affects only the html (todo expand because it needs metadat)
 - attributes, e.g., value='123'
 - innerHTML
 - move the element in the tree hierarchy
 - slots?

 ### Affects only the python
-- add or remove an event handler
+- add or remove an event handler (available when an element is selected + an event associated to that element)

-## A Component class has a:
-- name, e.g., Component1
-- filename, e.g.,  remote/component1.py
-- some way to locate its html, e.g., a string constant inside the class or an external file like component1.html

 ## Metadata needed for a Component class: